Last updated on December 21, 2022

 What Are Potential Reasons For A Co-op Board Rejection?

 Practice shows that co-op boards do not usually give a reason when rejecting purchasers.
 However, there are several reasons, known to knowledgeable real estate attorneys and experienced real estate brokers.
-Among them: purchaser financial issues, liquidity, high debt to income ratio, bad credit, job history, Pied-a-Terre, guarantor, or a low purchase price.
+Among them: purchaser financial issues, liquidity, high debt-to-income ratio, bad credit, job history, Pied-a-Terre, guarantor, or a low purchase price.

 How Often Do the Maintenance Fees Go Up?